Roman roads: Roman systems

 Livy mentions some of the most familiar roads near Rome, and the milestones on them, at times long before the first paved road—the Appian Way.
 Unless these allusions are just simple anachronisms, the roads referred to were probably at the time little more than levelled earthen tracks.
 Thus, the Via Gabiana (during the time of Porsena) is mentioned in about 500 BC; the Via Latina (during the time of Gaius Marcius Coriolanus) in about 490 BC; the Via Nomentana (also known as "Via Ficulensis"), in 449 BC; the Via Labicana in 421 BC; and the Via Salaria in 361 BC.

 In the Itinerary of Antoninus, the description of the road system is as follows:

 With the exception of some outlying portions, such as Britain north of the Wall, Dacia, and certain provinces east of the Euphrates, the whole Empire was penetrated by these itinera (plural of iter).
 There is hardly a district to which we might expect a Roman official to be sent, on service either civil or military, where we do not find roads.
 They reach the Wall in Britain; run along the Rhine, the Danube, and the Euphrates; and cover, as with a network, the interior provinces of the Empire.

 A road map of the empire reveals that it was generally laced with a dense network of prepared viae.
 Beyond its borders there were no paved roads; however, it can be supposed that footpaths and dirt roads allowed some transport.
 There were, for instance, some pre-Roman ancient trackways in Britain, such as the Ridgeway and the Icknield Way.

+Recent archaeological and quantitative research has used coin-hoard evidence to examine the economic role of Roman roads.
+One study of georeferenced Republican coin hoards (155 BCE–2 CE) examined how transport networks shaped monetary circulation, applying spatial interaction modelling with travel distances derived from the ORBIS (The Stanford Geospatial Network Model of the Roman World) geospatial model.
+The analysis identified high-density clusters of coin finds centred on Rome and extending along major routes, including the Via Appia and Via Flaminia, as well as coastal port systems.
+It also found that the effect of distance on circulation weakened over time, suggesting that the expansion of roads and related infrastructure helped integrate more distant regions into a connected economic space.